TheSongOfEnderion/josee/Chapters/Chapter 12 - Sailing.md

 "Once we were in squander, barely scrapping by!", the skinny man smiled with his terrible terrible teeth baring against the hundreds of onlookers.

 "But now, we shall feast like royals!
 To the King!"

+""To the King!!"", all of the men shouted in greed.

+As the night continued, the island delved into even greater debauchery.
+Sex, violation, theft, intoxciation, even murder.
+Admist all of this, a shadow slowly crept forward.
+As the drumbs and strings of music roared the plaza, the single lone figure stood out like a sore thumb.

+Drinking and kissing two women, the skinny man sat at the center chair,

+"Wait!
+Stop!!"